 It is distressing to realise that we can’t help ourselves.
 It is also instructive and a severe mercy from the Lord.
 It is at this point that we turn to Him and simply cling to His cross!
 Consider the request in verse 47 and the subsequent lifting of the heart in praise.

-This is what Jesus did!
-He stood in the breach, He turned away God’s wrath from us!
+This points us to Jesus – He stood in the breach, turning away God’s wrath from us!

-And Phinehas, what a Christ-type!
-“Then Phinehas stood up and intervened, and the plague was stayed.”
+“Then Phineas stood up and intervened, and the plague was stayed.”

-Praise God that we have been gathered in from among the nations, that Jesus stood in the gap, in the breach, that He intervened for us – And what a good reminder for Easter.
+Praise God that we have been gathered in from among the nations.
+Praise Him that He stood in the gap, God in the person of the son, in the breach – That He intervened for us.

 What a good reminder for us as we approach Easter.

 “And let all the people say, ‘Amen!’
 Praise the LORD!”

 * God of steadfast love and abounding mercy,